Podcastori

 Challenge

-Podcastori is a side project that arose from a problem I was personally facing.
-As a podcast lover, I listen to content from various creators on platforms like Spotify and others.
-While listening, I often wonder what other listeners think about some of the topics discussed.
-Other than consuming content, listeners have minimal means to interact with content creators, which often gives the impression that there is a gap between the two.
+Podcastori is a side project that emerged from a problem I was personally experiencing, as well as one I observed among podcast creators in my surroundings.
+As a podcast enthusiast, I regularly listen to content from a wide range of creators on platforms such as Spotify and others.
+While listening, I often find myself wondering what other listeners think about the topics being discussed.
+Beyond simply consuming content, listeners currently have very limited ways to interact with creators, which can create a sense of distance between the two.

 Problem Statement